replit/ReplitLM/README.md

 Guides, code and configs for the ReplitLM model family.

 _This is being continuously updated to add more ways to use and build on top of our models.
-Please feel free to contribute by opening PRs to this README!_
+Please feel free to contribute by opening PRs to this repo and README!

 ## Table of Contents
 - [Models](#models)